Weather and Climate Summary and Forecast

 90 Day (valid December-January-February): The seasonal forecast for DJF (NOAA’s Climate Prediction Center, see Appendix Figure 2) appears to still be dominated by the La Niña (see section above) with the PNW across to the Great Lakes likely seeing colder and wetter than normal conditions.
 Further south across the country conditions are forecast to stay warmer than normal and drier than normal.
 Even though this forecast is partially tied to continued La Niña development, conditions could still change the dynamics at play over the western US.
 The precipitation forecast over the DJF period is less clear nationwide with much of the middle latitudes from east to west having an equal chance of being wetter than average, near normal, to drier than average (see Appendix Figure 2).
 For the western US, I am still leaning to a transition to a cooler DJF than this forecast shows, especially if the La Niña continues to develop.
 This would also point to a wetter (snowier) winter in the western US, especially in the PNW, but a drier than average central to southern California.
 Again, the pattern of this could change if the ridging builds in and becomes stuck in place for longer than currently forecast.

 McMinnville, OR 97128-6894

-Appendix Figure 2 – Temperature (left panel) and precipitation (right panel) outlooks for the month of October (top panel) and October, November, December (bottom panel) (Climate Prediction Center, climate.gov).
+Appendix Figure 2 – Temperature (left panel) and precipitation (right panel) outlooks for the month of December (top panel) and December, January, and February (bottom panel) (Climate Prediction Center, climate.gov).